Learning & Education

 Early Years Outcomes

 The “Early Years Outcomes” document demonstrates how the four themes of the Early Years Foundation Stage (EYFS) Framework and the principles that inform them work together to support the development of babies, toddlers and young children within the context of the EYFS framework.
+Collaboration with multi agency professionals is crucial to address the individual needs of children, especially in the context of Special Educational Needs (SEN).
+Our provision of specialized services for children with Special Educational Needs and Disabilities (SEND) ensures comprehensive inclusivity and supports the diverse needs of all children.

 We use “Early Years Outcomes” as part of daily observations, assessment and planning for children.
 We can also use it as a guide to making best-fit summative judgements, with parents and colleagues, in relation to whether a child is showing typical development, may be at risk of delay or is ahead for their age.
 We will record this information in a Learning Journal and keep parents informed of their child’s progress through handovers, parent’s evenings and nursery events.